Clark/Chloe, full cast

 She smiled up at him, and then, to his immense shock, she stood on tiptoe, wrapped her arms around his neck, and kissed him, full on the mouth.

 Lana had never kissed him before, and he was so shocked and startled that he didn't move.
 He just stood there, unresponsive, his arm still tightly around her, her mouth pressed against his very firmly.

-He heard a little gasp.
+And then he heard a little gasp.

 "Chlo," he said, very softly.

-Her lower lip trembled, and he thought he saw tears in her eyes, but she tried valiantly for snark.
+Her lower lip trembled, and he thought he saw tears shining in her eyes, but she tried valiantly for snark.
 "Wow," she said.
 "When you said this would be an afternoon to remember, I didn't think this was what you had in mind."

-Chloe lowered her head, her lip quivering more than before, and he held out an imploring hand.
+She lowered her head, her lip quivering more than before, and he held out an imploring hand.

 She rolled her eyes, bit her lip to stop the quivering, and spun around.
 "Any more stupid cliches you'd like to offer?" she snapped over her shoulder.

 His own words flashed through his mind: I can tell by the way you look at me that I'm losing you.
 He'd decided to tell her everything and propose because he'd known his secrets were driving her crazy.
 He'd known that she was drifting away from him.
 And catching him and Lana in a liplock clearly hadn't helped improve the situation any.

 He took three huge steps across the loft and caught her by the shoulder, spinning her around.
 "Please," he said, looking down into her eyes.
 "Please, Chloe.
 You have to trust me.
 You're the one I love."